 The Savings Banks are involved in a large number of projects for children, young people and senior citizens.
 Their support services are provided to society at large and include social advice centres, neighbourhood homes and integration projects for immigrants.
-Social commitment is the second largest area of support provided by the Savings Banks Finance Group, with contributions totalling EUR 81.6 million in 2021.
+Social commitment is one of the largest area of support provided by the Savings Banks Finance Group, with contributions totalling EUR 100.5 million in 2023.